mgl-aguiar/star-wars_API/README.md

 Sorting can be done using the <i>?sortByAge=</i> and the <i>?sortByHeight=</i> queries.

-Input can be either 'asc' for ascending order, ir 'desc' for descending order.
+Input can be either 'asc' for ascending order, or 'desc' for descending order.

 Example: fetching characters from "Return of the Jedi" and sorting by ascending height